meredithmclendon/forestmillercpa/_pages/services.md

 ## Tax Issue Advice and Representation

-#### Delinquent Returns
-* Take steps to resolve past years of unfiled returns
+* Resolve past years of unfiled returns and collection issues

-#### Audits
 * Manage and respond in a knowledgable way to an audit letter or an audit report

-#### Notice of Exam Letter
-* Help minimize your exposure and avoid a lengthly audit by providing appropriate and relevant information
+* Provide only the appropriate and relevant information to limit exposure

-#### Amount Due
-* Learn more about what you can do today to reduce a lengthy dispute
+* Take steps to reduce a lengthy dispute and mitigate penalties

-#### Offer of Compromise
+* Seek to qualify for an Offer and Compromise
-* Learn more about what you can do today to reduce a lengthy dispute
+* Apply for a Payment Agreement Schedule

-#### Innocent Spouse and Equitable Relief
+* Innocent Spouse and Equitable Relief issues
-* Learn more about what you can do today to reduce a lengthy dispute

 ## Tax Preperation